-The Australian Striped Hawk Moth (Hyles livornicoides), whose larvae are known as the Yeperenye Caterpillar is a sacred totemic ancestral being for the Arrernte people of Alice Springs in Central Australia.
+The Australian Striped Hawk Moth (Hyles livornicoides), whose larvae are known as the Yeperenye / Yipirinya Caterpillar is a sacred totemic ancestral being for the Arrernte people of Alice Springs in Central Australia.

 It is a colourful caterpillar, being either bright to dark green, brown or black.
-The adult moth has brown forewings with white markings, that include a prominent white stripe.
+Also known as the White-lined Hawke Moth, the adult moth has brown forewings with white markings, that include a prominent white stripe.
 The hindwings are brown, each with a broad diagonal pink stripe.

 The local name for the caterpillar is ‘Ayepe-arenye‘, anglicised as ‘Yeperenye‘ or ‘Yipirinya‘.
 The prefix ‘Ayepe‘ is the local name for the Tar Vine plant, the primary food of the caterpillar in Alice Springs.